SeanBE/seanBE.github.io/content/post/deep-learning-aws.md

 Next time you run a container, you can use the id of the image you just built.

 ### Conclusion
-I hope you enjoyed my tutorial.
 Once I've got everything set up, I'll usually run some code, detach from my container and tail the logs from the host.
+I hope you enjoyed my tutorial and found it useful.
+If you have any suggestions or questions, feel free to reach out in the comments below.